Sunday, October 12, 2025

 What Are The Safety Risks Of Plugging A Tire?

-Plugging a tire is more or less a safe method.
+Plugging a tire is generally a safe method.
 How long can you drive on a plugged tire?
 Indefinitely until the tire expires or picks up another puncture.

 A plug can seal only small holes, which are not bigger than 1/4 inch in diameter.
 Go for the repair only if the puncture is small and is on the tread of the tire.